Finder makes money from featured partners, but editorial opinions are our own.

 Interest rates

 Get an annual percentage rate (APR) that’s lower than what you’re currently paying for all your debts.
-If, for example, you’re paying 20% APR on credit card debt, and are offered a debt consolidation loan with a 39% APR to pay off that debt, you’ll actually pay more with the debt consolidation loan.
-That’s why it’s important to carefully compare the best debt consolidation offers and to not simply assume you’re getting a better deal on a new loan.
+If, for example, you’re paying 20% APR on credit card debt, and are offered a debt consolidation loan with a 39% APR to pay off that debt, you’ll pay more with the debt consolidation loan.
+That’s why it’s important to carefully compare the best debt consolidation offers and not simply assume you’re getting a better deal on a new loan.

 • APR is the annual interest rate plus fees you must pay to get the debt consolidation loan.
 Some lenders advertise the annual interest rate separately from the fees, but you should instead look at the APR so you know the total cost of the loan.
 Compare personal loan rates in Canada.